-It didn’t sell first time round, so this 1930s Wells Coates Sunspan house in Chadwell St Mary, Essex in original condition is going up for auction.
+This 1930s Wells Coates Sunspan house in Chadwell St Mary, Essex in original condition is going up for auction in the coming weeks.

 Note that this article has been updated below with news of the auction.

 Yes, a Sunspan house, a rare sight in any condition, but especially when it looks virtually untouched since the 1930s.
 Hardly surprising as this has been in the same family since it was constructed.

 The house dates back to 1936, the work of Wells Coates in association with David Pleydell-Bouverie and designed for the Ideal Home exhibition of 1934 and designed as an example of what housing could be.

 Basically, that was low-cost housing using prefabricated structures and in the case of the Sunspan project, a two-storey house designed to allow the maximum amount of sun into the house.
 This was the future back in the 1930s, but it was a future that never really happened.
 Presumably because a war happened not long after.

 Only around 15 were actually built and less remain.
 I featured one back in 2012 which was for sale in Surrey and I have never seen one on the market since.
 Even all of those years ago that other house was much pricier than this one.
 But there was a reason for that.

 Well, there might be two reasons.
 First up, location could have played a part.
 But also, the other house was renovated.
 This one isn’t.
 Which is no bad thing.
 The last thing?
 This one is up for auction, so no one really knows how much it will go for when the hammer falls.